+Appendix B

-Appendix B Authorization to Prevent or Resume Disclosure of Directory Information Form
+Authorization to Prevent or Resume Disclosure of Directory Information Form

-Student Name:

-Student ID:

-At Southern New Hampshire University the following items are designated as "Directory Information" under the Family Educational Rights and Privacy Act (FERPA):

-Student's name

-Address(es)

-Telephone listing(s)

-Electronic mail address

-Photograph(s)

-Fields of study (major(s), minor(s), etc.)

-Dates of attendance/Enrollment status

-Anticipated program completion date

-Class level

-Participation in officially recognized activities and sports

-Weight and height of members of athletic teams

-Degrees, honors, and awards received

-The most recent educational agency or institution attended

-CHOOSE ONE:

-$\hfill\square$ Authorization to Prevent Disclosure of Directory Information

-Under FERPA you have the right to prevent the disclosure of directory information to noninstitutional individuals and/or organizations.
-This means your name will be withheld from honors lists, the Commencement Program, etc. Information concerning your enrollment and graduation status will not be released to prospective employers or educational institutions.
-Please carefully consider the consequences of any decision to prevent disclosure of directory information.
-SNHU assumes no liability for honoring your instructions that directory information be withheld.

-I exercise my right to block Southern New Hampshire University from releasing my directory information to non-institutional individuals and/or organizations.
-I have read the above paragraph and understand the consequences of my action.
+Student Name: Student ID: At Southern New Hampshire University the following items are designated as "Directory Information" under the Family Educational Rights and Privacy Act (FERPA): Student's name Address(es) Telephone listing(s) Electronic mail address Photograph(s) Fields of study (major(s), minor(s), etc.) Dates of attendance/Enrollment status Anticipated program completion date Class level Participation in officially recognized active Weight and height of members of athletice Degrees, honors, and awards received The most recent educational agency or in teams CHOOSE ONE: $\hfill\Box$ Authorization to Prevent Disclosure of Directory In nformation Under FERPA you have the right to prevent the discle institutional individuals and/or organizations.
+This is honors lists, the Commencement Program, etc. Information status will not be released to prospective Please carefully consider the consequences of any dedirectory information.
+SNHU assumes no liability for directory information be withheld. neans your name will be withheld from mation concerning your enrollment and employers or educational institutions. cision to prevent disclosure of I exercise my right to block Southern New Hampshire directory information to non-institutional individual above paragraph and understand the consequences of s and/or organizations.
+I have read the Student Signature:l Date: Expiration Date of Authorization: (if no will expire four years from the date of receipt in the 0

-Student Signature: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: Da

-Expiration Date of Authorization: (if none is specified, the terms of this release will expire four years from the date of receipt in the Office of the University Registrar).

-□ Authorization to Resume Disclosure of Directory Information

-I hereby revoke my prior disclosure block and, effective immediately; authorize Southern New Hampshire University to release directory information to non-institutional individuals and/or organizations.
-All other academic information, such as grades, GPA, schedule, will remain confidential.
+\perp Authorization to Resume Disclosure of Directory I nformation hereby revoke my prior disclosure block and, effect New Hampshire University to release directory infor and/or organizations.
+All other academic information remain confidential. mation to non-institutional individuals Student Signature: Date:

-Student Signature:

-Date: